HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 Quick Context: What is HOF-Based Address Update?

 This process lets you use a family member’s address to update your Aadhaar card, provided you have a document proving your relationship with them.
-It’s ideal if you don’t have address proof in your own name.
+It’s ideal for those who may not have address proof in their own name.

 Using a Family Member’s Address

 When you opt for the HOF-based method, you’re essentially linking your address update to a verified address already associated with your Head of Family’s Aadhaar.
-This doesn’t mean you’re sharing their Aadhaar details directly, but rather that their existing verified address is being extended to you.
+This means that while their Aadhaar details are not shared directly, their existing verified address is extended to you.
 The system relies on the trust and verification of the Head of Family’s identity and address.

 Who Can Benefit From This?